asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 </video>

-Here you can see the movement lag caused by using `SKAction.moveTo` with `duration: 0.1` (note that the mouse itself jumps a bit at the beginning, which is due to a delay in the recording).
+Here you can see the movement lag caused by using `SKAction.moveTo` with `duration: 0.1` (note that the mouse itself jumps a bit at the beginning, but this is due to lag in the recording).

 <video src="../../SpriteKit-Example-2.mp4"
   autoplay width="500" loop>